vallantv/MBB/README.md

-The Addon HidingBar supercedes MBB on all aspects and is conitnually updated. https://www.curseforge.com/wow/addons/hidingbar
+The Addon HidingBar supersedes MBB on all aspects and is continually updated. https://www.curseforge.com/wow/addons/hidingbar